I help Sensitive Strivers like you break free from imposter syndrome and overthinking so you can find the confidence to lead effectively.

 By working with my coaching clients, I discovered that many others struggle with problems like overthinking, emotional reactivity, perfectionism, and poor boundaries – to name a few.

 At first, I didn’t have a name for this group of people who were naturally more sensitive and driven.
-But I knew that traditional career advice wouldn’t be enough for them to grasp and harness the power of their built-in sensitivities.
+But I knew that traditional career and leadership advice wouldn’t be enough for them to grasp and harness the power of their built-in sensitivities.

 As I reconnected with my core values and dreams, I found the desire to support this group.
-And from there, I started taking the steps that eventually led to me to expanding my coaching practice.
+And from there, I started taking the steps that eventually led to me to expand my coaching practice.

 I can’t wait to help you too.